awei01/katsu-site-source/posts/2014-05-20-an-end-of-work-day-thought-last-minute-details.md

 [![](http://1.bp.blogspot.com/-8MxwVscQatM/U3uunKJsoLI/AAAAAAAACAE/k-asUJ4427I/s1600/accessories_sale_20140501.jpg)](http://1.bp.blogspot.com/-8MxwVscQatM/U3uunKJsoLI/AAAAAAAACAE/k-asUJ4427I/s1600/accessories_sale_20140501.jpg)

 Interested in spicing up your suits with some pocket square love?
 Want to learn how to fold them or what will go well with your wedding?
-Contact a style consultant at info@9tailors.com
+Contact a style consultant at {{ site.emails.info }}